carstene1ns/eracha/doc/sda_format.md

 SDA Format
 ==========

-Seems to be leftover files from their editor, they are not touched while running the game with dosbox.
+Seems to be leftover files from their editor.
-But why are they on the disk, if not needed?
+They are not touched while running the game with dosbox, but referenced in ERACHA.EXE.
+So why are they on the disk, if not needed?

 HEADER
 ------